hmrc/mobile-startup/docs/preflight-check.md

 *  **URL Params**

-   **Optional:**
+   **Required:**

    `journeyId=[journeyId]`

-   The journey ID may be supplied for logging and diagnostic purposes.
+   The journey ID is used for logging and diagnostic purposes.

 * **Success Response:**